glitchdotcom/glitch-hello-eleventy/README.md

 ← `.eleventy.js`: Here you can configure how Eleventy builds your content into the site.
 Read through the initial blog posts in the site for steps on extending this code.

-← `manifest.json`: The manifest allows the site to function as a PWA (Progressive Web App), specifying metadata that determines how the app will appear and behave natively when installed on the user device.

 ← `src/`: This folder contains all the files Eleventy will use to build your site.

 ### Working in the `src/` folder 📁